Meditation for April 25th

 I will post videos,

-Change my profile picture to the dead celebrity so that all will know I know of this celebrity and appreciated the work this celebrity has done.
+Change my profile picture to the dead celebrity so everyone knows I know about this celebrity and appreciate the work they’ve done.

 I will tell a story of the first time this celebrity changed my life